nick-bampton/nick-bampton.github.io/_pages/cv.md

 - University of Illinois, Urbana IL
 - Derived convergence results for dynamic programming algorithms in small target detection.
 Specifically unified dynamic programming algorithms from a graph theory perspective and derived the inverse relationship between location uncertainty and existence uncertainty.

-Summer Internship<br>
+# Summer Internship
-\- May 2023 - September 2023<br>
+- May 2023 - September 2023
-\- Sandia National Laboratory, Albuquerque NM<br>
+- Sandia National Laboratory, Albuquerque NM
-\- Modeled video backgrounds using topological properties for small infrared target detection.
+- Modeled video backgrounds using topological properties for small infrared target detection.
 Specifically used the persistent homology of a surface, computed using the contour tree, to construct a background model and spatially filter out foreground elements.
 Mathematically demonstrated the class of domain operations for which the persistent homology is invariant.

 Summer Internship<br>
 \- May 2019 - September 2021<br>